- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 By implementing a combination of these data synchronization and replication mechanisms, you can significantly mitigate the risk of data loss for your NAS Synology RackStation RS2818RP+ devices.

-Although NAS RackStation RS2818RP+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS RackStation RS2818RP+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -